russellmccloy/russellmccloy.github.io/_posts/2020-08-26-terraform-13-little-samples.markdown

 - `terraform init`
 - `terraform plan`

-From the plan'2 output we can see that Terraform will create the three resources groups as described above:
+From the `plan` output we can see that Terraform will create the three resources groups as described above:

 ```ssh
 Terraform will perform the following actions: